(klik hier voor de Nederlandse versie)

 Small repairs and regulation

-You can also contact me for minor repairs (like sticking keys or repairing a broken string), an assessment report for purchase purposes and for piano action regulation.
+You can also contact me for minor repairs (like sticking keys or repairing a broken string), an assessment report for purchase purposes or for piano action regulation.

-The piano tuning takes at about 1.5 hours.
+The piano tuning takes at about 1 to 1,5 hours.

-I charge € 90,- for tuning a piano, VAT included for customers.
+I charge € 90,- for a regular piano tuning service, VAT included.
 Within a distance of 15 kilometers from zip code 3515 EN there are no travel expenses, outside this range I charge 0,69 ct/km back and forth and additional parking costs, if any.